Slookeur/atomes-rpm-build/README.md

 - ab-initio MD : [CPMD][cpmd] and [CP2K][cp2k]
 - QM-MM MD : [CPMD][cpmd] and [CP2K][cp2k]

 To prepare the input ﬁlles for these calculations is likely to be the key, and most complicated step towards MD simulations.
 Atomes offers a user-friendly assistant to help and guide the user step by step to achieve this crucial step.
-Features

 ## Features